Home > Analyses > Utilities > Public Service Enterprise Group Incorporated

 Financial Ratios

-The following table presents key financial ratios for Public Service Enterprise Group Incorporated (PEG) over the fiscal years 2020 to 2024, illustrating its profitability, liquidity, leverage, and market valuation metrics:
+The table below presents key financial ratios for Public Service Enterprise Group Incorporated (PEG) over the past five fiscal years, illustrating its profitability, leverage, liquidity, and valuation metrics:

 Evolution of Financial Ratios